umbrellait-maksim-baevskiy/all-in-one-seo-pack/.github/CONTRIBUTING.md

 Generally:

 1. Open a new issue / pick an existing one
-2. Fork the repo, create a branch, commit to it
+2. Fork the repo, create a branch (off the development branch), commit to it
 3. Push the branch, open a pull request
 4. The core team will review it and work with you if necessary
 5. Someone from the core team will merge the PR